-Step 4: Pay the required fee.
+Step 8: If your proctor is approved, pay the required fee.
 You will be sent an email with payment instructions for the course(s) that you have chosen for testing.
 This fee must be paid before the test(s) can be taken.
 Fees for proficiency testing may vary depending on the credit hours of the course and the time it takes to administer and evaluate the test.
-Fees range from $20 to $110.
+Fees range from $65 to $110.
 These fees are nonrefundable.

-Step 7: Schedule an appointment with your proctor once you receive your proficiency testing instructions at your my.sinclair email account.
+Step 9: Schedule an appointment with your proctor after you receive your proficiency testing instructions via email.

 A grade of A, B, C, D or F will be awarded for proficiency tests.
 However, only a grade of A, B or C will be recorded on your transcript.
 If you receive a passing grade of A. B or C, it can be viewed on Web Advisor.
 The grade is posted to the term that the test is taken and graded.
 If you receive a grade of D or F, you will be notified by the Prior Learning Assessment office via the U.S. mail.